 If you don’t want to have a heart attack in ten years, or maybe even sooner, I highly recommend hiring a CPA and bookkeeper.

 *If you aren’t an apartment syndicator, whenever it is referenced in this post, exchange it out with your focus.
-The process can be applied to hiring a CPA in any niche.
+The process can be applied to hiring a real estate CPA in any niche.

 If they don’t know what apartment syndications is, that’s obviously an indicator that they don’t work with syndicators.